-3.6.1 Variation in available technology
+3.5.1 Variation in available technology

-While most radiosonde systems are purchased from a limited number of international commercial suppliers, the economic conditions in some countries require that national facilities be established for radiosonde manufacture within the country.
+While most radiosonde systems are purchased from a limited number of international commercial suppliers, economic or political conditions in some countries require that national facilities be established for radiosonde manufacture within the country.
 In practice, progress with the national systems has lagged the development of the radiosonde systems that have occurred with the commercial suppliers in the last two decades.
-Thus, while most of the technology of the commercially supplied systems used round the world is less than 5 years old, some of the national systems are still based on 30-40 year old technology.
+Thus, while most of the technology of the commercially supplied systems used around the world is less than 5 years old, some of the national systems are still based on 30-40 year old technology.
 The measurements from these national systems are very important for all meteorologists, and adequate time must be allowed for these countries to introduce upgraded systems with more efficient use of the available radio frequency spectrum.
-It is hoped that this can be achieved by 2012.

-3.6.2 Differences in upper wind climatology
+3.5.2 Differences in upper wind climatology

 It can be seen in Fig. 3-9 that the balloon on this flight drifted 280 km from the point of launch before it burst and the radiosonde then descended by parachute to the surface at even longer range.
-To obtain reliable winds at these ranges it is essential to use radiosondes that receive a navigation signal, either Loran-C or GPS.
+To obtain reliable winds at these ranges it is essential to use radiosondes that receive a GNSS signal.
 Usually the balloons do not drift quite as far as this.
 At high latitudes in the Northern Hemisphere winter, the winds at heights above 16 km are not usually distributed symmetrically around the pole.
 Thus, very strong stratospheric winds are much more common over Europe than in North America.
 On the other hand, there are many countries where upper winds are always weak.
 The differences in upper wind conditions lead to significant differences between the operating conditions of the relevant national radiosonde networks.
-The radiosonde will always remain at high elevations and short range in some countries; while in others the radiosonde must be tracked down to elevations lower than 5 above the horizon at ranges in excess of 200 km.
+The radiosonde will always remain at high elevations and short range in some countries (e.g., in the tropics); while in others the radiosonde must be tracked down to elevations lower than 5 above the horizon at ranges in excess of 200 km.

-Where balloon elevations remain high (particularly if elevations lower than 15 are rare), the costs of the radiosonde measurement can be reduced by using lower-cost radiosondes which do not need to receive and process a NAVAID/GPS signal.
+Where balloon elevations remain high (particularly if elevations lower than 15 are rare), the costs of the radiosonde measurement can be reduced by using lower-cost radiosondes which do not need to receive and process a NAVAID/GNSS signal.
 Instead, the radiosonde can be tracked using a scanning directional antenna at the base station.
 If the radiosonde transmits at frequencies around 1 680 MHz, a suitable directional antenna is much smaller than the alternative antenna for frequencies near 403 MHz.
 The frequencies near 403 MHz are preferred for long-range radiosonde operations for a variety of reasons, and are able to provide good reception and accurate winds throughout the ascent.